kkyong77/profile/README.md

 #### PUBLISHED JOURNAL PAPERS
 - Yang, Y.E., **Son, K.**, Hung, F. and Tidwell, V., 2020.
 Impact of climate change on adaptive management decisions in the face of water scarcity.
 Journal of Hydrology, p.125015
 - Contosta et al., Northern forest winters have lost cold, snowy conditions that are important for ecosystems and human communities, Ecological Applications
-- **K.Son**., E. Owens, L. Lin and L. Band, Integrating climate, forest ecosystem and hydrology to estimate forested catchment dissolved organic carbon export, Hydrological Processes
+- **Son, K.**., E. Owens, L. Lin and L. Band, Integrating climate, forest ecosystem and hydrology to estimate forested catchment dissolved organic carbon export, Hydrological Processes
--	**K. Son**, Tague, C. A top-down soil moisture and sap flux sampling design of a rain-snow transition mountain watershed, Hydrological Processes
+-	**Son, K.**, Tague, C. A top-down soil moisture and sap flux sampling design of a rain-snow transition mountain watershed, Hydrological Processes
--	**K. Son** and Tague, C. Effect of climate warming on ecohydrologic fluxes of two Sierra Nevada watersheds, Ecohydrology ; 10.1002/eco.2053
+-	**Son, K.** and Tague, C. Effect of climate warming on ecohydrologic fluxes of two Sierra Nevada watersheds, Ecohydrology ; 10.1002/eco.2053
--	**K. Son**, Tague.
+-	**Son, K.**, Tague.
 C and Hunsaker, C.T Effects of Model Spatial Resolution on Ecohydrologic Predictions and Their Sensitivity to Inter-Annual Climate Variability, Water 2016, 8, 321; doi:10.3390/w8080321
 -	J.Kim, J. Noh, **K.Son**, I.Kim.
 Impacts of GIS data quality on determination of runoff and suspended sediments in the Imha watershed in Korea, Geosciences Journal, Vol. 16, No. 2.
 (1 June 2012), pp. 181-192, doi:10.1007/s12303-012-0013-8.
 -	J. Kim, **K. Son**, J. Noh and S. Lee.
 Estimation of Suspended Sediment Load in Imha- Andong Watershed using SWAT Model, J. of KSEE / Vol. 30, No. 12, 2008.
--	**K. Son**, and Kim, J., Application of Proxy-basin Differential Split-Sampling and Blind- Validation Tests for Evaluating Hydrological Impact of Climate change Using SWAT, Journal of KWRA, Vol. 41, No. 10, 969-982, 2008.
+-	**Son, K.**, and Kim, J., Application of Proxy-basin Differential Split-Sampling and Blind- Validation Tests for Evaluating Hydrological Impact of Climate change Using SWAT, Journal of KWRA, Vol. 41, No. 10, 969-982, 2008.
 10.
 -	**K. Son** and M. Sivapalan.
 Improving model structure and reducing parameter uncertainty in conceptual water balance models through the use of auxiliary data, Water Resources Research, VOL. 43, W01415, doi: 10.1029/2006WR005032, 2007.
  -	J. Kim, **K. Son**, J. Noh, C. Jang and I. Ko.
 Multi-variable and multi-site calibration and validation of SWAT for the Gap river catchment, Korea Water Resources Association, 2006.
 -	J. Kim, **K. Son**, J. Noh C. Jang and I. Ko.
 Evaluation of Urbanization effect and analysis of hydrological characteristics in the Gap river catchment using SWAT, Korea Water Resources Association, 2006